Central Rada: Third Universal

-Already since November, Bolsheviks made several attempts to seize power in Ukraine (see Kiev Bolshevik Uprising).
-Following another failed uprising in Kyiv, on December 17 the Russian Bolshevik Government (Sovnarkom) announced ultimatum to the Ukrainian Central Council, which the Central Council rejected and then the Bolshevik Troops began offensive in Ukraine.
-Convened in Kyiv on December 17 the Congress of Soviets of Peasants, Soldiers, and Workers Deputies expressed "his full confidence and his strong support for the Ukrainian Central Council".
-The Bolsheviks' Deputies were forced to move to Kharkiv where on December 25 they created an alternative government to the Central Council and General Secretariat, called the People's Secretariat.
+Since November, the Bolsheviks had already made several attempts to seize power in Ukraine (see Kiev Bolshevik Uprising).
+Following another failed uprising in Kiev, on December 17 the Russian Bolshevik Government (Sovnarkom) announced an ultimatum to the Ukrainian Central Council, which the Central Council rejected.
+Then the Bolshevik troops began an offensive in Ukraine.
+Convened in Kiev on December 17 the Congress of Soviets of Peasants, Soldiers, and Workers Deputies expressed their "full confidence and strong support for the Ukrainian Central Council".
+The Bolsheviks' Deputies were forced to move to Kharkov where on December 25 they created an alternative government to the Central Council and General Secretariat, called the People's Secretariat.
 At the same time, the Central Council sent its delegation to the Peace Conference with the Central Powers in Brest-Litovsk.

 Fourth Universal

-The Universal proclaimed the Ukrainian People's Republic, as a «separate, depended on nobody, free, sovereign state of Ukrainian people», an executive body the General Secretariat – Council of People's Ministers.
+The Universal proclaimed the Ukrainian People's Republic, as a "separate, depended on nobody, free, sovereign state of Ukrainian people", an executive body the General Secretariat — Council of People's Ministers.

 It changed the regular army with a police force; instructed to carry on elections of peoples' soviets: volosts, county, and local; established monopoly on trade; control over banks; confirmed the law on transfer of land to peasants without redemption taking as a basis the abolition of private property and socialization of land.
 It instructed the Council of People's Ministers to continue the started negotiations with the Central Powers to the signing of peace; called on all citizens of the Ukrainian People's Republic to fight against Bolsheviks.